autogluon/autogluon/CONTRIBUTING.md

 python3 -m pytest path_to_file
 ```

+- To otherwise test your code changes, we recommend running AutoGluon on multiple datasets and verifying the code runs correctly and the resulting accuracy of the trained models is not harmed by your change.
+One easy way to test is to simply modify the scripts in [`examples/`](https://github.com/awslabs/autogluon/tree/master/examples), or the [tutorial notebooks](https://github.com/awslabs/autogluon/tree/master/docs/tutorials), which already provide datasets.

+- Remember to update all existing examples/tutorials/documentation affected by your code changes.

-- We also encourage you to contribute new tutorials using AutoGluon for applications you think other users will be interested in.
-Please see [`docs/tutorials/`](https://github.com/awslabs/autogluon/tree/master/docs/tutorials) for examples.
+- We also encourage you to contribute new tutorials or example scripts using AutoGluon for applications you think other users will be interested in.
+Please see [`docs/tutorials/`](https://github.com/awslabs/autogluon/tree/master/docs/tutorials) or [`examples/`](https://github.com/awslabs/autogluon/tree/master/examples).
 All tutorials should be Jupyter notebooks converted into markdown (our build system will rebuild the .ipynb files from the markdown file and execute the notebooks).
+This is especially important for major new functionality.

 - After you open your pull request, our CI system will run for little while to check your code and report found errors.
-Please check back and fix any errors encountered at this stage (you can retrigger a new CI check by pushing updated code to the PR).
+Please check back and fix any errors encountered at this stage (you can retrigger a new CI check by pushing updated code to the same PR in a new commit).

 ## Finding Contributions to Work On
 Looking at the existing issues is a great way to find something to contribute on.
-As our projects, by default, use the default GitHub issue labels (enhancement/bug/duplicate/help wanted/invalid/question/wontfix), looking at any ['help wanted'](https://github.com/awslabs/auto-ml-with-gluon/labels/help%20wanted) issues is a great place to start.
+As our project uses the default GitHub issue labels (enhancement/bug/duplicate/help wanted/invalid/question/wontfix), looking at any ['help wanted'](https://github.com/awslabs/auto-ml-with-gluon/labels/help%20wanted) issues is a great place to start.

 ## Code of Conduct